AnyBody/anybody-tutorial/Muscle_modeling/lesson5.rst

     - Description
     - Plot

-  * - ``Fin``
-    - is a force, but it has no physiological significance for a muscle except for internal purposes.
-The reason why it is included in the output is that it is inherited from the AnyScript classes that a muscle is derived from.
-    -

-  * - ``Fout``
+  * - ``Fin`` and ``Fout``
-    - This is the generalized force of the muscle-tendon unit.
+    - are forces, but they have less physiological reference than other quatities below and they are mainly there for internal purposes.
+They are inherited from the AnyScript classes that the muscle class is derived from, in which they represent the force with direct reference to the associated kinematic measure of the muscle object.
+"Fin" means that it is the "input force" to dynamic analysis, which for the muscle implies that it holds the passive forces at a specific activity.
+"Fout" means that it is the "output force" from dynamic analysis, which for the muscle implies that it holds passive as well as active forces of the muscle-tendon unit.
     -

   * - ``Lmt``